 Help pages, tutorials and tips about how to get the most out of todo.vu.

-Let’s take a look at how your data is organised, how todo.vu allows you to enter data on the fly and how you can personalise your Workspace and organisation of data whilst keeping all of the benefits todo.vu has been designed to provide.
+Let’s take a look at how your data is organised, and how you can personalise your Workspace and organisation of data whilst keeping all of the benefits todo.vu has been designed to provide.

 How is your data organised?

-Typically your data is organised like so – Workspace > Client > Project > Task > Time.
+Typically your data is organised in a simple hierarchy – Workspace > Client > Project > Task > Time.

 Time entries must be added to Tasks.
 Tasks can be located under Projects which are in turn located under Clients.
 All of your records are then stored in a single Workspace to which one or more people may have access.